 and the shattered remains of the surrounding houses.

 This square certainly saw some fighting.

 Andrew Dimitri, It will make a fine hospital, by permission of the author.

-Andrew Dimitri reads his poem here, and talks about the value of medical humanities.
+Andrew Dimitri reads his poem here, and talks about the value of medical humanities (starts at 50s).